Five conditions for pipeline approval

 The following are British Columbia’s conditions for Northern Gateway Pipeline (NGP) project approval as laid out by Premier Christy Clark’s government in June 2013.

 1. Successful completion of the environmental review process.
-In the case of NGP, that would mean a recommendation by the National Energy Board Joint Review Panel that the project can proceed.
+In the case of NGP, that would mean a recommendation by the Joint Review Panel that the project can proceed.

 The best case ever for pipeline approval.

-We put 10 years of study and over 17,500 pages of testimony into the most comprehensive environmental review ever undertaken in Canadian history.
+We put 10 years of study and over 17,500 pages of evidence into the most comprehensive environmental review ever undertaken in Canadian history.

 2. World-leading marine oil spill response, prevention and recovery systems for B.C.'s coastline and ocean to manage and mitigate the risks and cost of heavy oil pipelines and shipments.